 When a successful country lawyer captures and attempts to "civilize" the last remaining member of a violent clan that has roamed the Northeast coast for decades, he puts the lives of his family in jeopardy.

 Brandon Gerald Fuller,

 Hanging out at some campgrounds one nice summer day, 19-year-old Ray Pye decides to murder two young women.
 His friends, Jen and Tim, witness the murder and help him cover it up.
 Four years...
 See full summary »

-An older, reclusive man's best friend is his dog RED.
-When three teens kill his dog for no reason, the man sets out for justice and redemption within whatever means possible, legal or otherwise.
+An older, reclusive man's best friend and inspiration for living is his 14-year-old dog named "Red".
+When three troublesome teens kill the dog for no good reason, the grieving man sets out for justice and redemption by whatever means available to him.
 Written by

 Lucky McKee was the original director and had been shooting for weeks when he was fired and replaced by Trygve Allister Diesen for unknown reasons.
 Angela Bettis (a frequent McKee collaborator) was also attached to the project, playing the role of 'Carrie', but was fired and replaced by Kim Dickens for, again, unknown reasons.
 See more »

 You know, I don't need any lectures from you.
 My boys are my boys, and I'll handle 'em any way I see fit, okay?
 If you're gonna sue me, just go ahead and do it.
 It'll cause me some embarrassment in some places and... but it won't hurt me very... very much.